jrees4/ISAD251Refferal/README.md

 # Source code
- Must be clearly in its own separate folder on GitHub repository  Technologies in use must be only SQL, HTML, CSS, Javascript and either PHP or C#
+ Must be clearly in its own separate folder on GitHub repository  Technologies in use must be only SQL, HTML, CSS, Javascript and either PHP or C# o No other server-side coding language is acceptable. o The interface code may contain Razor if required.
-REFERRED COURSEWORK 2019/20 ISAD251
-PAGE 6 OF 13
-o No other server-side coding language is acceptable. o The interface code may contain Razor if required.
  Frameworks such as Bootstrap and JQuery are expected to be in use